d3/d3-hierarchy/README.md

 <a name="hierarchy" href="#hierarchy">#</a> d3.<b>hierarchy</b>(<i>data</i>[, <i>children</i>])

 Constructs a root node from the specified hierarchical *data*.
 The specified *data* must be an object representing the root node.
 The specified *children* accessor function is invoked for each datum, starting with the root *data*, and must return an array of data representing the children, or null if the current datum has no children.
-If a *children* accessor is not specified, it defaults to:
+If *children* is not specified, it defaults to:

 ```js
 function children(d) {